 In short, treating docs like code means to use the same systems, processes, and workflows with docs as you do with programming code.

 Just because you can manage docs like code, should you?
 What exactly are the advantages of treating docs like code?
 Here are a few reasons to embrace docs-as-code tools for documentation.

 At first, learning the right Git commands might take some time.
 But after working this way for a few weeks, these commands become second-nature and almost built into your typing memory.
-Eliminating the hassle of publishing docs allows you to focus more on content, and you can push out updates quickly and easily.
+Eliminating the hassle of publishing and deploying docs allows you to focus more on content, and you can push out updates quickly and easily.
 Publishing and deploying the output is no longer a step you have to devote time towards.

 When your tech writing team collaborates in the same Git repository on content, you’ll find a much greater awareness around what your teammates are doing.
 Before committing your updates into the repo, you run a

 git pull to get any updates from the remote repository.
-You see the files your team mates are working on, the changes they’ve made, and you can also more easily work on each other’s content.
-By working out of the same repository, you aren’t siloed in separate projects that exist in different spaces.
+You see the files your teammates are working on, the changes they’ve made, and you can also more easily work on each other’s content.
+You can also use the diffs and commits for metrics.